![]() |

 "Monitoring Well" means a water well intended for the purpose of determining groundwater quality or quantity.

-"Pitless Adapter Unit" means a factory assembled device consisting of a pitless well adapter, a mechanism which attaches to the well casing, and a well casing riser in a single unit, for the purpose of preventing contaminants from entering the well.
+"Pitless Adapter Unit" means a factory assembled device consisting of a pitless well adapter, a mechanism that attaches to the well casing, and a well casing riser in a single unit, for the purpose of preventing contaminants from entering the well.

-"Pitless Well Adapter" means an assembly of parts which will permit water to pass through the wall of the well casing or extension thereof; provides access to the well and to the parts of the water system within the well; and provides for the transportation of the water and the protection of the well and water therein, from surface or near surface contamination.
-Parts or appurtenances to a pitless well adapter include, but are not limited to, the vent, the device(s) on or in the wall of the casing, and the cap or cover on top of the casing or casing extension.
+"Pitless Well Adapter" means an assembly of parts that will permit water to pass through the wall of the well casing or extension of the wall; provides access to the well and to the parts of the water system within the well; and provides for the transportation of the water and the protection of the well and water in the well, from surface or near surface contamination.
+Parts or appurtenances to a pitless well adapter include, but are not limited to, the vent, the device or devices on or in the wall of the casing, and the cap or cover on top of the casing or casing extension.

 "Potential Primary Source" means any unit at a facility or site not currently subject to a removal or remedial action which: